-Below you will find a lot of practical information regarding your stay at Rønshoved.
-Rønshoved A-Z.
+Below you will find some practical information regarding your stay at Rønshoved.

 From Copenhagen Airport a metro train will take you to Copenhagen Central Station.
-The price for a metro ticket is around 25 Kroner.
-From the central station there will be trains going to Gråsten, ticket price is around 350 Kroner.
-From Gråsten you take bus no. 10 and from here it is a 15 minute bus ride to the school.
+From the central station there will be trains going to Gråsten, ticket price is around 400 DKK.
+From Gråsten you take bus no. 110 (a 15 minute bus ride to the school)

-You can also fly to Sønderborg.
-Sometimes it can actually cheaper to fly.
-From Sønderborg you take the same bus no. 10 to Rønshoved.
+You can also fly to Sønderborg from Copenhagen Airport.
+Sometimes it can actually be cheaper to fly.
+From Sønderborg you take the same bus no. 110 to Rønshoved.

 As an international student in Denmark, if you get a residence permit and register with the municipal registration office upon your arrival, you will be covered by the Danish national healthcare within approximately six to eight weeks.